mmgaggle/hybrid-data-context/README.md

 ## Ceph Nano

-Assuming this repository is your current working directory, we'll start by creating a Ceph Nano service that will server as a private shared data context.
+Assuming this repository is your current working directory, we'll start by creating a Ceph Nano service that will serve as a private shared data context.

 First, you will need to add add a security context to your user to allow them to run the Ceph Nano service.